hakbrk/ETL-Project/README.md

 ### Files included
 + ETL_Movie_Data_ERD - ERD of the movies_db
 * ETL_Film_Project_MAGU - Schema code for movies_db
-- Movies_ETL-MAG.ipynb - Jupyter Notebook Pyton Code file used for development of the movies_metadata.csv data extraction, authored by Martha Aguilar
+- Movies_ETL-MAG.ipynb - Jupyter Notebook Python Code file used for development of the movies_metadata.csv data extraction, authored by Martha Aguilar
 + movies_metadata - CSV file with data to be extracted by Movies_ETL-MAG.ipynb
 * unique_indmID.csv - File of imdb_id's used to run API calls during development
+- Folder OMDB
+  - OMDB_Data.ipynb - Jupyter Notebook Python Code file used for development of the OMDB API data calls, authored by John Hawkins and improvments made with the assistance of Martha Aguilar.
+  - actor_df.csv - Output file of actor data used as backup
+  - director_df.csv - Output file of director data used as backup
+  - film_actor_df.csv - Output file of film_acotor data used as backup
+  - film_director_df.csv - Output file of film_director data used as backup
+  - film_writer_df.csv - Output file of film_writer data used as backup
+  - writer_df.csv - Output file of writer data used as backup

 ### Project Description